show-karma/karma-gap-sdk/readme.md

 ## 4. Getting attestations

-After initializing the GAP client, nor you're able to fetch for attestations available on this project, such as:
+After initializing the GAP client, now you're able to fetch for attestations available on this project, such as:

 - Communities
 - Projects